BindraAgamjot256/PortfoliOS/README.md

 # PortfoliOS

 This project is a simple operating system written in Rust.
-It is a text enviorment based mirror for my portfolio project which is simultaneously being developed.
+It is a text environment based mirror for my portfolio project which is simultaneously being developed.

 ## Features